Purpose

 .

 Below are constructs of the Cypher language that did not make the 1.0 definition of the CySQL specification.
-Future efforts may be pursued to add support for these language features.
+Future efforts may be pursued to add support for these language features.- XOR Operations

 The translated SQL, when executed, results in the following error: